davidjfk/016_Superpy/readme_files/README_SOFTWARE_DESIGN.md

         Implement Argparse argument 'timetravel' inside a subparsers with a positional argument.
         (use timedelta from module datetime to implement)

         pyt fn:
         def time_travel(nr_of_days_to_set_system_date_to_future_or_past):

         shell command plus argparse arguments:
-        (super.py abbreviated as s.py so less repetitive typing) py s.py time_travel -2
+        (super.py abbreviated as s.py so less repetitive typing) py .\main.py time_travel -2
         legenda:
-        positive nr: to the future
-        negative nr: to the past
+        positive nr: to the future. e.g. 7 is 7 days to the future negative nr: to the past. e.g. -4 is 4 days to the past

         Order of events:
         The ability to timetravel must be in place in order to implement any use case that requires the presence of a range (e.g. report profit in day range 17 to 43 inclusive).

     - uc 03: buy product (and add to bought.csv)